 The course has no required textbook.
 Students are provided assigned readings from 1-3 key articles or reports for each unit.
 Students are also provided comprehensive lists of references for topics covered in the lectures.

-The reading assignments from these books are optional, and no material will appear on the homework quizzes or final exam that is not also covered in the class.
+There is an optional textbook (co-edited by the course instructor) that students may want to consider: Hoyt RE, Hersh WR, Eds.
+(2018).
+Health Informatics: Practical Guide, Seventh Edition, which is available from Lulu.com in eBook and paper versions.
+The reading assignments from the book are optional, and no material will appear on the homework quizzes or final exam that is not also covered in the class.
 But some students prefer to also read a textbook when learning.
 The appropriate chapter readings for each unit in the course are as follows:

 Curriculum and Dates